LibrePlan/libreplan/doc/src/user/en/05-recursos.rst

 2) Criteria tab.
 As stated in the previous section on worker resources, this tab is used to add criteria that are fulfilled by the different machines on the system.
 There are two types of criteria that can be assigned to machines: machine or generic.
 Worker criteria cannot be assigned to machines.
 Users must do the following to assign criteria:

-   i.
-Click the "Add criteria" button.
+   1. Click the "Add criteria" button.

-   ii.
-Search for the criterion to be added and select the most appropriate.
+   2. Search for the criterion to be added and select the most appropriate.

-   iii.
-Select the start date for the criterion when it becomes applicable.
+   3. Select the start date for the criterion when it becomes applicable.

-   iv.
-Select the end date for applying the criterion to the resource.
+   4. Select the end date for applying the criterion to the resource.
 This date is not obligatory if the criterion is shown as being indefinite.

-   v.
-Click the "Save and continue" button.
+   5. Click the "Save and continue" button.

 .. figure:: images/machine-criterions.png
    :scale: 50